 Moderate

 Most trail shoes fall into the moderate cushion category, buffering the harsh feel of rocks and roots without feeling like you're running on marshmallow platforms.
-They offer moderate feedback from the trail.
-This middle ground is great when you need quick footwork to navigate tricky trails but don't want to pay the price of missing a step and landing hard on a sharp rock.
+They offer moderate feedback from the trail, and this middle ground is great when you need quick footwork to navigate tricky trails but don't want to pay the price of landing hard on a sharp rock if you misstep.

 Mid-range cushioning can make for an incredibly versatile shoe, allowing you to feel the trail without being injured by it.